DarlingtonAlban/Darlington_Portfolio/README.md

 EDA involve exploring the HR data to answer key questions, such as:

-- Which department has the most employees?
+- Which department reacives the most salary?
 - What is the number of candidates recruited each year?
 - What is the number of employees according to their marital status?
 - What is the ratings of the employee according to their perfomance score?